AK-CCM/joomla-inaturalist-observations/README.md

 ## ⚖️ Trademark Disclaimer

 This repository is not affiliated with or endorsed by the Joomla!
+Project or the iNaturalist platform.
-Project.
-It is neither supported nor guaranteed by Joomla! or Open Source Matters.
+It is neither supported nor guaranteed by Joomla!, Open Source Matters, or the California Academy of Sciences (iNaturalist).